gildean/blaster/README.md

 BLASTER
 =======

-Blast http-servers with requests.
+Node.js cli-app for blasting http-servers with requests.

 Usage:
 ------
 `node blaster http://someurl ammo caliber`

-url defaults to localhost, ammo defaults to 1 and caliber defaults to 99.
+url defaults to localhost, ammo defaults and caliber default to 100.

+(ammo = number of requests, caliber = max sockets used)

 Credits:
 --------